rahi-lab/YeaZ-GUI/readme.md

 18.04.2023:

-1. Update all dependencies
+1. Update all dependencies to the latest versions
-2. Update PyQt to PyQt6 (Now the application can run also on machines with m1 or m2 processors)
+2. Update PyQt to PyQt6, enabling the application to run on machines with m1 or m2 processors
-3. Add option option to retrack multiple frames together
+3. Add the ability to retrack multiple frames together
-4. Replace old Tensofrlow model with PyTorch model
+4. Replace the old TensorFlow model with a PyTorch model
-5. Optimize application when showing cell numbers
+5. Optimize the application's speed when showing cell numbers
-6. Generally increase speed of application
+6. Improve the overall speed and performance of the application
+7. Add the ability to segment fission images
-7. Fix minor bugs
+8. Fix minor bugs and improve overall stability

 ## Installation